Hi! My name is Tanja and first of all I want to say thank you for passing by on my blog Wildlife Travel.

 Some are at risk of extinction or endangered, while others thrive.
 I want to give animals a voice – as mentioned above.
 Therefore, you will see not many pictures of myself here on this blog, but rather my thoughts and photographs of wonderful wildlife.
 I want them to be noticed.
 Especially those who are less known.
 Furthermore, as I’m a biologist, who learned to observe things objectively, for me it is very important to inform you as best as possible.

 To come to an end here, I also have to admit that I’m still looking for the right path of this blog.
 Sometimes I also will question myself.
-Am I doing the right think?
+Am I doing the right thing?
 What is the ecologically most correct way to live and travel?
 I do not point my finger at others and making them aware about what they are doing wrong.
 I’m rather figuring out for myself what I can improve in my daily life and the way I travel.
 I want to inspire you, but also learn from you.
-I want to mention this as I know it is sometimes difficult to talk about conservation especially as I travel and also as many people often feel uncomfortably with respect to this topic.
+I want to mention this, as I know it is sometimes difficult to talk about conservation especially as I travel and also as many people often feel uncomfortably with respect to this topic.

-One more think I want to say here.
+One more thing I want to say here.
 I’m a German native speaker.
 I do my best to write in English.
 Please understand that there might be some vocabulary or grammar error.
 Thanks for your understanding!

 The best way to contact me is via email: email@example.com